-The Jha Lab in 2017, from left to right: Shalene Jha, Elinor Lichtenberg, Laurel Treviño, Nick Ivers, Kim Ballare, Sarah Cusser, Nate Pope, Megan O’Connell, Michael Joseph
+The Jha Lab in 2017 (left to right) Shalene Jha, Elinor Lichtenberg, Laurel Treviño, Nick Ivers, Kim Ballare, Sarah Cusser, Nate Pope, Megan O’Connell, Michael Joseph

-The lab group in 2014 (Top left to bottom right) Kim Ballare, Nate Pope, Alan Ritchie, Rebecca Ruppel, Sarah Cunningham, Hollis Woodard, Laurel Treviño, Antonio Castilla, Shalene Jha, Sarah Cusser, Esther Schenau and Megan O’Connell
+Below: 2014 (top left to bottom right) Kim Ballare, Nate Pope, Alan Ritchie, Rebecca Ruppel, Sarah Cunningham, Hollis Woodard, Laurel Treviño, Antonio Castilla, Shalene Jha, Sarah Cusser, Esther Schenau, Megan O’Connell

-Shalene Jha is a conservation biologist specialized in the fields of landscape genetics, population ecology, and foraging ecology.
+Dr. Shalene Jha is a conservation biologist specialized in the fields of landscape genetics, population ecology, and foraging ecology.
 Her work examines how landscape composition influences gene flow processes, foraging patterns, and population viability for plants and animals.
 She has experience in population genetics, movement modeling, GIS, and ecosystem service science, and she conducts her research internationally, across temperate and tropical ecosystems.
-You can find Shalene’s CV here
+You can view Shalene’s CV.

-Laurel Treviño does research and outreach.
-She enjoys educating folks on plants & pollinators and the food, medicine and building materials they provide.
-She also likes restoring native vegetation around her Hill Country ecohouse.
-(Biology – UNAM Mexico; Botany & Wildland Resource Sciences – UC Berkeley.)
+Laurel Treviño works on research, outreach and the website.
+She enjoys educating folks on plants and pollinators and the food and medicine they provide.
+She also likes restoring native vegetation around her Hill Country eco-house.
+(B.S.
+Biology – UNAM Mexico; M.S.
+Botany, Wildland Resource Sciences – UC Berkeley)

-Elinor Lichtenberg is interested in pollinator conservation and how interactions among animals alter plant-animal interactions.
+Dr. Elinor Lichtenberg is interested in pollinator conservation and how interactions among animals alter plant-animal interactions.
 Her research in the Jha lab focuses on pollinator community ecology under experimental restoration of prairie habitat.
-Elinor’s research employs field, lab and quantitative approaches.
-Check out Elinor’s website
+Elinor’s research employs field, lab and quantitative approaches. – website

 Sarah Cusser is interested in how habitat disturbance, whether it be agricultural, industrial, or urban, affects pollinator communities and plant-pollinator interactions.
-She is also interested in how efforts to restore degraded or disturbed habitats influence those interactions.
-More generally: she really likes bees, and wishes there were more of them.
-Check out Sarah’s website
+She’s also interested in how efforts to restore degraded or disturbed habitats influence those interactions.
+She really likes bees, and wishes there were more of them – website

-Kim Ballare has broad interests in ecology and evolution, including conservation genetics, landscape ecology, and urban ecology.
-Her PhD research focuses on how urban landscapes shape native bee communities and plant-pollinator interactions, and how they affect bee genetic population structure and local adaptation. email: email@example.com; website: http://kimballare.wixsite.com/home
+Kim Ballare has interests in ecology and evolution, including conservation genetics, landscape ecology, and urban ecology.
+Her PhD research focuses on plant-pollinator interactions; how urban landscapes shape native bee communities and how they affect genetic population structure and local adaptation. firstname.lastname@example.org – website

 Megan O’Connell is interested in the effects of climate and land-use change on plant-pollinator dynamics and the genetic diversity of plant populations in tropical forests.
-She is also interested in science outreach and communication, and is working on science media projects that focus on scientific awareness at home and abroad.
-Check out Megan’s website
+She is active in science outreach and communication, and works on media projects that focus on scientific awareness at home and abroad – website

-Rebecca Ruppel earned an M.S. in 2010 from Syracuse University where she studied patterns of inheritance in polyploid plants.
-Before that, she worked in Judie Bronstein’s lab at the University of Arizona.
+Rebecca Ruppel earned her M.S. from Syracuse University where she studied patterns of inheritance in polyploid plants.
+Before that, she worked in Judie Bronstein’s lab at University of Arizona.

-Antonio Castilla is broadly interested in the ecology and evolution of plant-animal interactions, landscape genetics, plant mating systems and spatial ecology.
-Check out Antonio’s website
+Postdocs: Dr. Antonio Castilla works on ecology and evolution of plant-animal interactions, landscape genetics, plant mating systems and spatial ecology. website

-S. Hollis Woodard did a NIFA postdoc at the Jha lab.
-She studies the nutritional ecology and conservation of wild native bees, with a focus on the effects of nutrient limitation on behavior and development across the bumble bee life cycle.
-Hollis is now an assistant professor at the University of California, Riverside.
-Check out Hollis’s website
+Dr. Hollis Woodard did a NIFA postdoc at the Jha lab.
+She studies nutritional ecology and conservation of wild native bees with a focus on the effects of nutrient limitation on behavior and development across the bumble bee life cycle.
+Hollis is an assistant professor at the University of California, Riverside. website

-Visiting Scholar: Rodolfo Jaffe-Ribbi is currently investigating 1) the relationship between land use and bee population dynamics, 2) population genomics of bees, 3) the interphase between pre-copulatory and post-copulatory sexual selection in social insects, and 4) beekeeping as a sustainable development too.
-Rodolfo is now a research scientist at the University of Sao Paolo and the Vale Institute of Technology – website
+Visiting Scholar: Dr. Rodolfo Jaffe-Ribbi investigates the relationship between land use and bee population dynamics; population genomics of bees; the interphase between pre-copulatory and post-copulatory sexual selection in social insects; and beekeeping as a sustainable development tool.
+He’s a research scientist at the University of Sao Paolo and the Vale Institute of Technology – website

 Alan Ritchie majored in Evolution, Ecology, and Behavior; with interests in conservation biology, the impacts of human agricultural practices on pollinator communities, and the establishment of a sustainable farmer-pollinator relationship.

-Ashley Doucet studied human bio/pre-med with a focus in genetics.
-She was an expert bee-hunter during the field season.
+Ashley Doucet studied human bio/pre-med and genetics.
+She was an expert bee-hunter.